jeffthomasiii/Just-a-Thought/_posts/2025-06-30-courage-preparation-endurance.md

 You wouldn’t walk into a war zone without armor or strategy.
 So why face spiritual warfare without spiritual preparation?

-Prayer isn’t optional—it’s your communication line with your Commander.
-The Word isn’t supplemental—it’s your strategy guide.
-Fasting isn’t religious performance—it’s focus, discipline, surrender.
+Prayer isn’t optional, it’s your communication line with your Commander.
+The Word isn’t supplemental, it’s your strategy guide.
+Fasting isn’t religious performance, it’s focus, discipline, surrender.

 **Galatians 6:1–2 (ESV):**
 > “Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
 Keep watch on yourself, lest you too be tempted.
 Bear one another’s burdens, and so fulfill the law of Christ.”